Bookings are being taken now.

-Please get in touch if instalment arrangements are required.
+Please get in touch if instalment arrangements are required - to be paid prior to start date.

 No training session during school holidays.